pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Bootkitty lurking,
+Hidden in the code,
-In Linux' silent depths,
+Bootkitty sneaks in and waits,
-Malice in the code.
+Life before the blink.
 ```

 Reference: